lozzd/octopus-energy-rates-card/README.md

 Settings -> Dashboards -> Top Right Menu -> Resources

 #### Configuration
+This version of the card requires at least v9.0.0 of https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy.

 Add the card to your dashboard using **Add Card -> Custom: Octopus Energy Rates Card**

 You'll need to then configure the yaml yourself - the `type` part is filled out for you.